Ben and Maytee Fisch College of Pharmacy

 The TBL Difference

-TBL is a significant departure from how many students have been taught.
+TBL is a significant departure from how many students have been taught in school.
 Rather than receiving content in class and then going away to solve homework problems, the process is essentially reversed.
 You use class time to solve problems and time outside the class to digest content.

 How TBL is different from the way some teachers “flip” the classroom is through the readiness assurance process.
 This is the real key to TBL’s success.
 Coming to the classroom truly prepared to solve problems is what keeps you on top of the material and helps you apply and retain what you have learned.